-South-eastern Europe: Coal and lignite phase-out6.
-May 2020. / SEE Energy News
+South-eastern Europe: Coal and lignite phase-out, SEE Energy News

 A total of 3.7 billion euros for regional development would secure a just transition for coal phase-out in three SEE countries, according to a study developed by SE3T.net, a regional network of independent energy transition think tanks which focuses predominantly on southeastern Europe.